-We adopted these recently issued accounting pronouncements in the second quarter of 2009.
-The adoption of these pronouncements did not have a material impact on our financial position, results of operations or cash flows.
+We reviewed recently issued accounting pronouncements and plan to adopt those that are applicable to us.
+We do not expect the adoption of these pronouncements to have a material impact on our financial position, results of operations or cash flows.